Glukonorm plus, 5 mg+500 mg 30 pcs

 Contraindicated combinations

-Associated with glibenclamide
+Associated with the use of glibenclamide

 Related to the use of sulfonylurea derivatives